USDA-ARS-GBRU/MicroMPN_data-files/README.md

    - 3.4. *Subfolder*: Raw_data

-      - This contains the raw data sets for MPN and CFU data.
+      - This contains the raw data sets for MPN and CFU data per community experiment.

 **4. Folder**: multiple_comparisons